HOME

 minefumi

 Thank you for your super fast edition.
-I leaned it’s better to say “the patient’s level of consciousness.”
+I am happy to learn it’s better to say “ look back at …”

 ★★★★★